 The mention of “untrained staff” in the first point is interesting as well.
 It may seem like a given that a bilingual staff member would be equipped to serve as a translator or interpreter, but this may not necessarily be true for a number of reasons.
 The first is that the materials that need translating are not within their area of expertise.
 Another is that they don’t have the specialized knowledge and skills that language service providers (LSPs) have learned in a dedicated academic or professional program or through years of experience.
 And then there is the danger that adding the responsibility of translating or interpreting to an employee’s current duties and responsibilities can stretch them too thin and you may end up with quality loss on both sides.

 The answer, then, is to contract an LSP whose sole priority is to provide you with well-researched and accurate translations that fit your, and your clients’, needs.
 You want to be sure that your LSP has the knowledge and experience necessary to provide patient education healthcare translation that will be useful and effective.
-Language Solutions, Inc. has been working with dedicated healthcare translation teams for years, and healthcare translations (between languages as well as plain language writing in English) are one of our specialties.
+Language Solutions, Inc. has been working with dedicated translators in healthcare for years, and healthcare translations (between languages as well as plain language writing in English) are one of our specialties.
 We’d love to hear from you about how we can help you provide better care to more patients by providing patient education healthcare translation!

 Depending on your industry and role, you may already know exactly how you need to move forward – namely, who your stakeholders are and in what languages you need patient education healthcare translation done.
 However, you may not be to this point yet.
 You can get there with a Language Needs Assessment.
 There is no one way to go about this, but we’ll outline some ideas to help you get started.